soulloud/word-counter/README.md

 * Implement the count, getNumWords, and getCount methods.
 I've given you hints.
 * Make sure all the tests in AllWordsCounterTests pass except testGetAllWords()

-## Part 3: Complete the InterestingWordFinder
+## Part 3: Complete DistinctiveWordFinder

 In the last step of this project, you'll finish implementing a class (DistinctiveWordFinder) that identifies distinctive vocabulary in a particular set of document.